AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - The computed offsets are applied to sources to schedule frame transmissions.
 - The generated GCLs are embedded into the OMNeT++ `.ini` files for simulation.

+Following the creation of the GCLs, a **schedulability cost** metric is computed.
+This value, ranging between 0 and 1, quantifies the bandwidth efficiency of the generated schedule.
+The schedulability cost is automatically output alongside the GCL generation process.

 ## 📈 Performance Metrics